Protecting Copyright of Medical Pre-trained Language Models: Training-Free Backdoor Model Watermarking: Abstract

 \section{Abstract}

-Pre-training language models followed by fine-tuning on specific tasks is standard in NLP, but traditional models often underperform when applied to the medical domain, leading to the development of specialized medical pre-trained language models (Med-PLMs).
-These models are valuable assets but are vulnerable to misuse and theft, requiring copyright protection.
-However, no existing watermarking methods are tailored for Med-PLMs, and adapting general PLMs watermarking techniques to the medical domain faces challenges such as task incompatibility, loss of fidelity, and inefficiency.
-To address these issues, we propose the first training-free backdoor watermarking method for Med-PLMs.
-Our method uses rare special symbols as trigger words, which do not impact downstream task performance, embedding watermarks by replacing their original embeddings with those of specific medical terms in the Med-PLMs’ word embeddings layer.
-After fine-tuning the watermarked Med-PLMs on various medical downstream tasks, the final models (FMs) respond to the trigger words in the same way they would to the corresponding medical terms.
-This property can be utilized to extract the watermark.
-Experiments demonstrate that our method achieves high fidelity while effectively extracting watermarks across various medical downstream tasks.
-Additionally, our method demonstrates robustness against various attacks and significantly enhances the efficiency of watermark embedding, reducing the embedding time from 10 hours to 10 seconds.
+With the advancement of intelligent healthcare, medical pre-trained language models (Med-PLMs) have emerged and demonstrated significant effectiveness in downstream medical tasks.
+While these models are valuable assets, they are vulnerable to misuse and theft, requiring copyright protection.
+However, existing watermarking methods for pre-trained language models (PLMs) cannot be directly applied to Med-PLMs due to domain-task mismatch and inefficient watermark embedding.
+To fill this gap, we propose the first training-free backdoor model watermarking for Med-PLMs.
+Our method employs low-frequency words as triggers, embedding the watermark by replacing their embeddings in the model's word embedding layer with those of specific medical terms.
+The watermarked Med-PLMs produce the same output for triggers as for the corresponding specified medical terms.
+We leverage this unique mapping to design tailored watermark extraction schemes for different downstream tasks, thereby addressing the challenge of domain-task mismatch in previous methods.
+Experiments demonstrate superior effectiveness of our watermarking method across medical downstream tasks.
+Moreover, the method exhibits robustness against model extraction, pruning, fusion-based backdoor removal attacks, while maintaining high efficiency with 10-second watermark embedding.